short-matthew-f/data_structures_and_algorithms/data_structures/array/arrays.md

    How bad is this?
 Not very, the worst case scenario is inserting a new value at the beginning of an array (which Ruby lets you do with `unshift`).
 This will require the for loop to execute once for every value in the array at start, and thus algorithm time is a linear function of the initial input (the array).

-3. Deleting
+### Removing Data

 Deleting is similar to inserting, in that if you want to remove from the end (for example, `pop`), it happens in constant time.
-If you wish to delete from the start or middle and reassign indices to the values after the deleted one, it will be a linear time
+If you wish to delete from the start or middle and reassign indices to the values after the deleted one, it will be a linear time.

+## But what about Searching and Sorting?

+Things get a bit trickier here, and this document has already gotten a bit big, so let's jump into [Search and Sort](/data_structures/array/search_and_sort.md)